MoserMichael/s9k/notes/compare-tui-webui.md

 I think that the UNIX philosophy is giving us the freedom and means to form our own sentences out of words.
 The program that does 'one thing well' is a word, while a small language like shell or awk provide the means and syntax for gluing it together.

-Now with the big CLI approach one is left to google for exact incantations...
+Now with the big CLI approach one has fewer options.
+It is harder to find out what to do, all one can hope for is to google for the correct solution.

 One may be better off with a GUI, instead of dealing with these big CLI systems.
 (However a GUI can be messy as well, no doubt about that!)